DE 09 Time Series Analysis 2025

 Course Objectives

-Classroom discussions focus on conceptual, mathematical and programming exploration.
-Examinations and assignments test precision, rigor, and depth of understanding.
+We will move from concrete examples to abstraction only when needed.
+Classroom work will combine mathematical reasoning, conceptual discussion, and programming exploration.
+Assignments and examinations will test precision, rigor, and depth of understanding.

 Syllabus